Optimal estimation of variance in nonparametric regression with random design: Homoscedastic case

 In contrast to the spike-type construction of $f(\cdot)$ in the fixed design setting, our construction is trapezoid-shaped, which guarantees a maximal variation in the mean to compensate for the difference in the variance under the null and alternative.
-This is unnecessary in the fixed design setting since the point of maximal variation in the mean (center of each spike) can be directly placed at each fixed $X_i = i/n$, resulting in $n$ evenly spaced spikes as the construction of $f(\cdot)$.
+This is unnecessary in the fixed design setting since the point of \!maximal variation in \!the mean (center of each spike) can be directly placed at each fixed $X_i = i/n$, resulting in $n$ \!evenly spaced spikes in $f(\cdot)$.